 In the United States we reward hard work, not balance.
-The gal or guy who stays at work until 7 o'clock at night and then sits behind a laptop until they go to sleep gets the raise or promotion, not the gal or guy who leaves work at work to spend time with family or to hit up an evening yoga class.
+The person who stays at work until 7 o'clock at night and then sits behind a laptop until they go to sleep gets the raise or promotion, not the person who leaves work at work to spend time with family or to hit up an evening yoga class.
 The latter is actually harder and better work.
 The reward is long-term health and sanity.
-I certainly haven't mastered it and it's something I'm always working to improve.
 Part of the reason illness shows up in our lives is to tell us to slow down and reevaluate.
-Since my Lyme disease is still alive and well I know I have a lot more work to do.

 Let's be more aware of the stress we are allowing into our bodies and do some good old fashioned self-care.
 And, most importantly, don't get stressed about being stressed.
-It's a part of life, especially the chronic life.
+It's a part of life, especially when you have a chronic illness.
 That's where forgiveness and self-compassion come in.
-We're all in this together.

 My Top 5 Stress Relievers: